FelixCenusa/portfolio/cv.md

 ## Experience

 I had my own cybersecurity firm for a year until we split up.
 I then decided to enhance my skills by enrolling in BTH, a great Software Engineering university in Sweden.
-The program is 3 years and I have just finished the first.
+The program is 3 years and I have just finished the first. (written on of 4th June 2024)

 ## Education & history
-- **IESL (International English School of Linkoping) 2014-2017** Favourite subject: Math
+- **IESL (International English School of Linkoping) 2014-2017**
+    - Favourite subject: Math
 - **IB (International Baccalaureate) 2017-2021**
-    Favourite subjects: Mathematics HL, Economy HL, Pysics HL, Chemistry HL
+    - Favourite subjects: Mathematics HL, Economy HL, Pysics HL, Chemistry HL

-- **BTH (Blekinge Institute of Technology) 2023-2026** Favourite subjects: C++ Algorithms and Data Structures, Mathematics Courses in the first year:
+- **BTH (Blekinge Institute of Technology) 2023-2026**
+    - Favourite subjects: C++ Algorithms and Data Structures, Mathematics, Python, Database Courses in the first year:
   - Programming and Problem Solving with Python - DV1670
   - Introduction to Mathematics - MA1476